St. Petersburg Criminal Defense Attorney

 A violation of probation or house arrest occurs when a probation officer files an affidavit with the court alleging that the person on probation or house arrest violated the conditions previously set by the judge at the prior sentencing.
 The court then issues a warrant for the person.

 Many violations of probation "VOP" warrants provide for no bond/bail.
 In many cases where there is no bond/bail, my firm will prepare and file a "Motion to Set Bond" and petition for release on behalf of clients who are in jail.
-When deciding to grant bond, many courts consider some of the following factors:

 • How long has the person lived in the area?